 Floods and Spots

-Use up-pointing spot lights to dramatically light up the cathedral ceilings and beams.
+Use up-pointing spotlights to dramatically light up the cathedral ceilings and beams.
 Be careful not to have them pointing where they can shine into someone’s eyes as they come down the stairs or glare into a loft area.
-Recessed can lights with "eyeball" spots installed in the sloping ceiling over a stairway can be rotated to shine down on the stairs.
+Recessed can light with "eyeball" spots installed in the sloping ceiling over a stairway can be rotated to shine down on the stairs.

 Another tactic for lighting stairs is to use wall sconces along the path of the stairway.
 Decorative wall sconces are a popular way to add more rustic, woodsy charm to your log cabin decorating.

 Use floodlights to illuminate a large area such as a deck or outdoor kitchen.
 Switches to control outside floods or security lights should be installed inside a bedroom or nearby wall area so they're easy to flip on at night when you're looking out the window.

 - This resin faux antler outlet cover plate perfectly captures the rugged antler look and helps complete any rustic room

 - Full assortment of matching switch plate and outlet covers available for a complete look